 linking via the c-Bridge and other 3rd party efforts that

 expand the abilities of TRBO.
-Network growth is very
+Independent network growth is very

-undo, without the need for the network keys of member
+undo, without the need for the authorization keys of member

 networks.
-We also want to have in place the ability to
+We also desire to have in place the ability to

-quickly and simply is a great reason to reach out.
+quickly and simply is a great reason to reach out to all the

-Other reasons are to play with TRBO and learn, but
+Other reasons are to play with DMR and TRBO as well as

 also, connections can be simply for special functions such